Trip25/100daysofcode/README.md

 We encourage you to ask us anything, knowing that there is no such thing as a stupid question.
 Our panel is eager to share their wealth of knowledge and experiences, offering a unique glimpse into their roles and backgrounds.
 This is your opportunity to pick the brains of our Microsoft team.
+17:30 Start heading home!
 When back home- finish off prepping for interview, revise STAR method if you can

 ### Thoughts:
 Microsoft Campus Building 3, Sonning, England, RG6 1WG
+Chatted with Theo and George about their BAE interviews and was so great to hear some people got job offers already!
 ### Links to work / resources: